NuGet/docs.microsoft.com-nuget.pl-pl/docs/Consume-Packages/Packages-and-Source-Control.md

    # with additional folder names if it's not in the same folder as .tfignore.
    packages

-   # Include package target files which may be required for MSBuild, again prefixing the folder name as needed.
+   # Exclude package target files which may be required for MSBuild, again prefixing the folder name as needed.
    !packages/*.targets

    # Omit temporary files